armzilla/amazon-echo-ha-bridge/README.md

 I plan to work on a version which keeps unchanged devices, removes devices removed and adds devices added.
 Then you will only need to discover, not FORGET first.

+TODO:
+1) Add ability to rename devices.  currently the name matchins the Preferences Name in the Smart Things App
+2) Nicer GUI
+3) Support Multiple ST Hubs (When I have more then one so I can test :)
+4) Auto Configure external ip (what is my ip), local ip etc
+5) Admin page to change port
+6) upnp for port forwarding to router

+Know Issue:
+If you select no authorized swtiches and click "Authorize" your emulator will clear all values correctly.
+However for some reason when you return to authorize devices the smart app in the browser will display a message "The page at https//graph.api.smartthings.com says: Please select at least one device to authorize" Even though you are selectin devices.
+Workaround options:
+1) Open the Smart App on your phone, select devices and click done.
+Now return the emulator page and authorize and the devices selected in the phone app will display and authorize will work now.
+2) Delete the smart app and re-install (harder but list in case 1 doesn't work) If you do this rememnber to reconfigure your OAuth values in the application.properties

+To rename a device you need to
+1) rename the device in your smart app (Dashboard->device->preference->set your name
+2) unauthorize the device
+3) re-authorize the device
+sync with echo (you may want to forget so old name doesn't stay in echo)